noun a reformer who opposes the use of intoxicating beverages

 Definitions

-To grow dry; to become free from wetness, moisture, or juice; as, the road dries rapidly.
+To grow dry; to become free from wetness, moisture, or juice; as, the road .dries rapidly -

-To evaporate wholly; to be exhaled; -- said of moisture, or a liquid; -- sometimes with up; as, the stream dries, or dries up.
+To evaporate wholly; to be exhaled; -- said of moisture, or a liquid; -- sometimes with up; as, the stream .dries , ordries up -

+To shrivel or wither; to lose vitality.
 And his hand, which he put forth against him, dried up, so that he could not pull it in again to him.
+I Kings xiii.
+4.